xiabai84/ml_with_django/README.rst

 config
 ^^^^^^^^^^

-contains django url, wsgi (local mode by default) settings sub-folder settings contains configuration parameters for **settings** (django setting.py).
-You can inherit base.py for test or production deployment configuration.
+This folder contains django url, wsgi settings.<br>
+You can inherit base.py for test or production deployment scope.

 extra_apps
 ^^^^^^^^^^^^